-[Place holder - need to include current agency organizational chart as an appendix/attachment]
+[Place holder - need to include current agency organizational chart as an attachment in portal]

 (B).
 State Board.
 Provide a description of the State Board, including - i.
 Membership roster

 Provide a membership roster for the State Board, including members' organizational affiliations.